bensheldon/island94-jekyll/_posts/2023-05-02-whatever-you-do-don-t-autoload-rails-lib.md

 ### How does this happen?

-A growing Rails application will accumulate a lot of ruby classes and files that don't cleanly fit into the default buckets of `controllers`, `helpers`, `jobs`, or `models`.
+A growing Rails application will accumulate a lot of ruby classes and files that don't cleanly fit into the default `app/` directories of `controllers`, `helpers`, `jobs`, or `models`.
 Developers should also be creating new directories in `app/*` to organize like-with-like files (your `app/services/` or `app/merchants/`, etc.).
 That's ok!

 But frequently there are one-off classes that don't seem to rise to the level of their own directory in `app/`.
 From looking through the cruft of projects like [Mastadon](https://github.com/mastodon/mastodon/tree/c62604b5f69c3ad7f5449e0a7dc26606adebb777/app/lib) or applications [I've](https://github.com/codeforamerica/vita-min/tree/2f5faf06f586d1ea3915af262aab7683240f4727/app/lib) [worked](https://github.com/bensheldon/open311status/blob/2cd70e391770f64d734f462624222fb8f8bc14a4/app/lib/service_requests_pager.rb) [on](https://github.com/bensheldon/open311status/tree/2cd70e391770f64d734f462624222fb8f8bc14a4/app/lib), these files look like: